jacobkap/crimebythenumbers/docs/reading-writing-data.md

 `function_name(data, "file_name")`

 As usual we start with the function name.
-Then inside the parentheses we have the name of the object we are saving (as it refers to an object in R we do not use quotations) and then the file name, in quotes, ending with the extension you want.
+Then inside the parentheses we have the name of the object we are saving (as it refers to an object in R, we do not use quotations) and then the file name, in quotes, ending with the extension you want.

 For saving an .rda file we use the `save()` function, otherwise we follow the syntax of `write_` ending with the file extension.